WeR-stats/workshops/setup_cloud_machine_data_science/notes.md

     - [Bitbucket](https://bitbucket.org/): on the BB website, go to the main source of the repository, click `Clone` on the upper right, then copy the address in the textbox (drop the initial `git clone` text)
   - in *Rstudio Server*, click the Project dropdown list in the upper right (if this is the first time that RSudio runs, it probably reads as `Project: (None)`), then `New Project`, `Version Control`, and finally `Git`  (this is going to work for both GitHub and BitBucket)
   - copy the address in the textbox called  *Repository URL*, and fill as desired the other two text boxes
   - click `Create Project`.
 Notice that if the repository is private, you have to insert your username and  password to start cloning the repo.
 If you're using *GitHub*, it's a smart choice not to use the access password when dealing with RStudio projects, but create a [GitHub token](https://github.com/settings/tokens) to use instead of the password.
 You should limit the token scope only to *Access public repositories* or *Full control of private repositories*, depending on your needs.
+You could also generate a specific *RSA key* from the `Git/SVN` section of the `Tools` > `Global Options` menu, and add it to your GitHub account using the `New SSH key` button under the `SSH and GPG keys` section of the `Settings` menu.

   <a name="install-shiny-server"/>